trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 `SurfaceTensionAkinci` model and both Morris models require a surface-normal method.
 When one of these models is selected without an explicit method, `ColorfieldSurfaceNormal()` is used.

+`SurfaceTensionAkinci(reference_smoothing_length=h_ref)` enables an empirical normalization of the normal-difference force for resolution studies.
+The reference length must remain fixed when changing particle spacing.
+Omitting it preserves the original Akinci discretization.

 !!! note "Akinci kernels in two dimensions"
     Akinci et al. published the cohesion and adhesion kernels for three dimensions.
 In two dimensions, TrixiParticles.jl uses an integral-matching extension: each radial 2D kernel